Search Travel Market Report

 UPDATED: No More Labour Disruption Despite Air Canada Flight Attendants Massively Rejecting Deal

-Air Canada flight attendants massively rejected a tentative deal.
-Wage arrangements are now in arbitration.
+Air Canada flight attendants massively rejected a tentative deal. sending wage arrangements to arbitration.

 After a week of voting, the Air Canada Component of CUPE said 99.1 % of members rejected the tentative agreement reached August 19 after a three-day strike.
 The good news for Canadian travellers is that the two parties have agreed there will be no further labour disruption.